gTaN21/LogDump/README.md

 **A Python script that generates unique numerical values within a specified range separated by a multiplicative ratio and writes them to a text file.**

-## Key Features

-- **Unique Value Generation:**
-    - Employs a set-based approach to guarantee the uniqueness of generated values.
-- **Adaptable Target Points:**
-    - Accommodates varying target numbers of data points, ensuring flexibility for diverse use cases.
-- **User-Friendly Input:**
-    - Guides users through the input process with clear prompts and validation.
-- **Informative Output:**
-    - Provides explicit success messages or detailed adjustment instructions for seamless workflow.

 ## Usage

 1. **Execute the Script:**